hyperskill/hs-test/README.md

 # hs-test
 A small framework that simplifies testing educational projects for Hyperskill.
 It is built on top of JUnit.

+It is recommended but not required to use it for HS projects.
+Main features:
+- multiple types of tests in a single unified way (without stdin, with stdin, files, swing)
+- less boilerplate for stdin tests
+- generating learner-friendly feedback (filtering stack-traces, hints)

+But you may also use a standard test framework like JUnit or testNG.

 ## Requirements and build

 The project needs Java 11, Maven 3.3.9 or later.